Cyathea delgadii

 Cyathea delgadii is a widespread species of tree fern.
 It is native to Central America (Costa Rica, Nicaragua and Panama), and much of South America (Colombia, Guyana, Venezuela, Bolivia, Ecuador, Peru, Brazil, including Trindade, Argentina and Paraguay).
 The specific epithet delgadii refers to Gancho do Generale Delgado, along the road to Caldas Novas, Brazil, where the type material was collected.

 Description

 The trunk of Cyathea delgadii is erect, 1.5–10 m tall and 5–15 cm in diameter.
 Fronds are bipinnate and 1.5–3 m in length.
 The crown is large and slightly arching.
 The petioles are yellow-brown to dark brown in colouration and bear spines.
 Small brown scales cover the rachis, which is also brown.
 Sori are borne on each side of the pinnule midvein and are protected by globose indusia.
+This treefern has displayed the greatest spore production of any vascular plant examined; between 600,000,000 and 6 billion spores from a single frond.